blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/README.md

 ![](https://github.com/blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/blob/main/2.png)

-This query shows that Customer B visited the restaurant for six days while customer A and C visited 4 and 2 days respectively
+This query shows that Customer B visited the restaurant for six days while customer A and C visited four and two days respectively

 *	What was the first item from the menu purchased by each customer?